Cam Jurgens: Professional career

 Jurgens was drafted by the Philadelphia Eagles in the second round (51st overall) of the 2022 NFL draft; Jason Kelce, the Eagles All-Pro center who had been with the team since 2011, helped general manager Howie Roseman handpick Jurgens to serve as Kelce's eventual successor at the center position.
 As a rookie during his 2022 season, he appeared in all 17 regular season games and the three postseason games, including Super Bowl LVII, for the Eagles.

 Jurgens entered the 2023 season as the Eagles starting right guard.
 He suffered a foot injury in Week 4 and was placed on injured reserve on October 7, 2023.
 He was activated on November 18.
 He made 11 appearances and starts in the 2023 regular season.
 He started in the Wild Card Round loss to the Buccaneers.

 Jurgens took over the starting center role for the Eagles when Kelce retired during the 2024 offseason, and he helped the 2024 Eagles win Super Bowl LIX while also earning 2024 Pro Bowl honors.

 On April 21, 2025, Jurgens signed a four-year, $68 million contract extension with the Eagles.
+He started all 14 of his appearances for Philadelphia during the regular season.
+On February 20, 2026, Jurgens underwent a back procedure to alleviate nerve pain that had plagued him during the latter part of the year.